 In fact, roughly a year into her job, Lindsay Buziak was suddenly approached with the kind of deal many agents wait their whole careers to get, which she wrote about in her day-planner.

 “She received a cold call out of the blue from clients requesting to purchase a house over the weekend,” said Saanich Police Sgt.
 Chris Horsley.
 “The lady phoned said ‘We need to have a house set up,’ some fairly specific parameters: it needed to be immediately move-in ready, had to be within 15 to 20 minutes from town.
 And they were looking at a home in the million-dollar range.”
 (This is a plan Rianne could have come up with in my opinion.
 It’s quite similar to the way her boyfriend was murdered years before.
 He too was LURED to a house and attacked from BEHIND!
 Interestingly enough, his body was discovered on February 2, 2002.
 Lindsay was murdered on February 2, 2008.
 Does that specific Month and Day have a special meaning to Rianne?
 It takes brains to plan a murder and make it appear as though someone else was behind it.
 Women are detail oriented and natural planners.
 Rianne worked at the same office as Lindsay and experts on Dateline said “someone in the same real estate firm as Lindsay planned this”, Rianne was one of Lindsay’s best friends and experts on Dateline said, “someone very close to Lindsay planned this murder.”
 Rianne was privy to the Desousa listing and the female suspect requested specific parameters that matched the Desousa listing.
 This would ensure Lindsay would put that particular house on her list.
 You did NOT need to be a realtor to know about the Desousa listing!
 On the other hand, it’s also been quoted in the press that the female suspect called Lindsay and specifically requested to see the Desousa property at 5:30 pm.
 Rianne knew Lindsay was going alone to the showing and Jason would be meeting her later.
 Rianne had it all figured out.
-Her boyfriend VID was calling Rianne at the office.
 I believe the real conspirators tried to set the murder up to look like the Zailo’s were behind it but ended up putting the spotlight on themselves!
-Keep in mind these are seasoned criminals who are well aware of our justice system.
+Keep in mind these were seasoned criminals who were well aware of our justice system.
 Rianne was obsessed with “Forensic Files” and other true crime shows.
 The killer’s left NO DNA or fingerprints behind.
 That was NOT BY LUCK.
-They know what type of evidence is needed to lay charges and secure a successful conviction.
-They know they are the suspects but they also know the investigators don’t have the hard evidence to lay charges.
+The killers/conspirators were aware of what types of evidence would be needed to lay charges and secure a successful conviction.
+They know they are the suspects but they also know the investigators don’t have the solid evidence to lay charges.
 These people have actually made demands upon others to never speak Lindsay’s name in their presence in case of wiretaps/recording devices, etc. They are loyal to one another and they are confident in each other that no one will talk.
 Someone always does though.)

 But was it too good to be true?
 Apparently, Lindsay had some doubts.